Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Simulation studies

 \subsection{Results}

 Figure \ref{fig:coverage_boxplot} shows the boxplots illustrating the empirical coverage rates obtained from the 100 datasets in each setting, providing a visual comparison of the performance of all methods.
-For a closer examination of each simulation study, refer to the zoomed-in plots in the Supplementary Material.
+For a closer examination of each simulation study, refer to the zoomed-in plots in Figures~\ref{fig:coverage_boxplot_setting1to3} and~\ref{fig:coverage_boxplot_setting4to6} in the Supplementary Material.
 It is important to note that our theoretical results are asymptotic, whereas these experiments are conducted on finite samples, thus some deviation from the target coverage is anticipated.

-In setting 1, our proposed IPCW and AIPCW methods demonstrate empirical coverage rates close to the target level, showcasing their effectiveness.
-The outcome regression methods, which estimate quantiles from the survival curve (OR, COR), also achieves strong coverage.
-This can be attributed to the simplicity of the Exponential data-generating model, which is well captured by a flexible approach like the Super Learner.
-Despite the straightforward nature of the data-generating process, the naive methods (QR-Y, CQR-Y, QR-T, CQR-T) produce overly conservative bounds, further highlighting the superior performance of our proposed approaches.

-In setting 2, where the Cox proportional hazards assumption does not hold, IPCW and AIPCW based on the Cox model exhibit poor performance, as anticipated.
-In contrast, when combined with a nonparametric model like RSF or SL, both methods deliver empirical coverage rates close to nominal, particularly for AIPCW.
-In this more complex simulation scenario, the OR and COR methods result in over-conservativeness, despite leveraging the powerful SL estimation algorithm.
-The naive methods remain inadequate.

-In setting 3, we observe similar results to those of setting 2.
-The empirical coverage rate of IPCW and AIPCW based on RSF or SL are even closer to the target level.
-Interestingly, the outcome regression approaches (OR, COR) also show improved coverage, which further emphasizes the benefits of nonparametric techniques under challenging scenarios.
+In addition, Figure~\ref{fig:lpb_boxplot} displays the boxplots of the average estimated LPB values across the 100 datasets in each setting.
+In all plots, the method we recommend, AIPCW-SL, is highlighted in green.

+Settings 1--2 satisfy proportional hazards, so the Cox-based nuisance models are appropriate.
+Indeed, in Setting 1 the IPCW/AIPCW methods attain coverage close to the target level, with similar LPBs.
+The outcome-regression approaches (OR/COR) also perform well because the data-generating model is simple and can be captured by a flexible learner such as SL.
+Setting 2 is more challenging since censoring is informative and both $T\mid X$ and $C\mid X$ depend on nonlinear transformations or interactions.
+Here, the IPCW/AIPCW methods remain well calibrated, whereas OR/COR lead to under- and over-coverage, respectively, reflecting sensitivity of outcome-regression approaches to errors in estimating the survival curve in this nonlinear informative-censoring regime.

+In the misspecified Settings 3--6, the Cox-based IPCW and AIPCW procedures break down, producing substantial under- and over-coverage, respectively.
+When paired with flexible nuisance learners (RSF or SL), both IPCW and AIPCW recover near-nominal coverage.
+Moreover, AIPCW typically achieves coverage closer to the target and larger average LPBs than IPCW, which aligns with our theoretical results: the augmented construction is doubly robust and its coverage error is governed by a second-order mixed-bias remainder.
+Outcome-regression methods perform well in Setting 3 but not in Settings 4--6, again due to the dependence on accurate estimation of the conditional survival curve, which becomes harder in high-dimensional, nonlinear or heteroskedastic regimes.